Encoding syntactic objects and Merge operations in function spaces: Thermodynamic Semirings and the R enyi Entropy

 Some of the results in this section (Theorem~\ref{magmahom}) apply to a broad range of choices of information functional $S$, for the thermodynamic deformations of the tropical semiring, namely any such functional for which the resulting addition $\oplus_{S,\beta}$ is commutative but non-associative.
 These include for example, the Renyi entropies ${\rm Ry}_\alpha$ for any value of $\alpha\neq 1$, or the Tsallis entropies ${\rm Ts}_q$ for any value $q\neq 1$.
 (The case at $1$ gives back the Shannon entropy for which $\oplus_{S,\beta}$ is both commutative and associative.)
 However, for the case of Theorem~\ref{Pembed}, we make a specific choice of information measure $S$, namely a special value of the Renyi entropy for $\alpha=2$

 The second Renyi entropy ${\rm Ry}_2$ is also known as the ``collision entropy".
 There are various reasons for making this choice, some conceptual and some practical.
 The practicality lies in making some computations simpler than in the more general case of arbitrary ${\rm Ry}_\alpha$ or ${\rm Ts}_q$.
 The more conceptual reason lies in a particularly useful property of the special value ${\rm Ry}_2$ of the R\'enyi entropy, namely the fact that the second R\'enyi entropy has an interpretation in terms of optimization of redundant non-orthogonal basis expansion (see for instance \cite{Hon} in signal analysis, and also \cite{BoPoPla} in quantum information).
 Moreover, R\'enyi entropy is computable in brain activity, and has been used in models of visual perception, image segmentation and tracking (for instance \cite{Sahoo}, \cite{Tozzi}).
 It also has good estimation algorithms (for instance \cite{HuNa}, \cite{OmSk}, \cite{Pal}).
 The connection between entropy (Shannon entropy in this case) and brain signals, in relation to language, was considered in \cite{Brenn}, \cite{Coop}.
+While these connections of the second R\'enyi entropy to some optimization properties in signal analysis and the occurrence of entropy functionals in neurocomputational settings seem to support the choice of this particular type of function, the main motivation here is not directly coming from empirical data but for algebraic structural reasons, as we discuss below.
+It remains an interesting question, though, to relate more directly the role that it has in the optimization we consider with signal processing optimization and possibly with explicit neurocomputational implementation.
+While this is not the focus of the present paper, we recall briefly its role in signal analysis interpreted in terms of the lexical representation, for possible use in future work.

 In the signal analysis setting one has a signal $\psi$ and a finite {\em dictionary} $\psi_1,\ldots \psi_N$ of elementary signals that $\psi$ can be decomposed into.
 Assuming linearity, this means $\psi$ is (approximately) equal to a linear combination $\sum_i a_i\, \psi_i$.
 In the nonlinear cases, the combination is replaced by a nonlinear kernel.
 In general one can assume that the $\psi_i$ are linearly independent, but not necessarily that they are an orthogonal basis with respect to an inner product.
 The dictionary itself may be very large, but some sparsity assumption is considered.
 In our case, the dictionary would literally be a ``dictionary" consisting of the set $\cS\cO_0$ of lexical items and syntactic features and the set of their images $\varphi(\cS\cO_0)$ inside the space of functions $\cF_{S,\beta}$.
 Since the space $\cF_{S,\beta}$ is not endowed with an inner product, we are exactly in the situation where we cannot rely on orthogonality of the basis for signal analysis.
 In such cases one can introduce a measurement of heterogeneity of the decomposition, a diversity measure that shows the terms of the decomposition are sufficiently dissimilar.
 An effective such measure is provided by the second R\'enyi entropy (see \cite{Hon}).